 The acknowledged gap between de jure and de facto exchange rate policies in many countries has recently given rise to a new literature identifying how exchange rate policies have actually been conducted in emerging markets, based on observed outcomes for exchange rates, foreign exchange reserves, and domestic interest rates.
 Of course, the polar opposite cases of bilateral pegs with very narrow bands, on the one hand, and clean floats, on the other, are in principle easy to identify.
-A fixed bilateral peg would exhibit no exchange rate variation outside a very narrow band (conventionally taken as +/- 2.25 percent), while a clean float would exhibit no foreign-exchange market intervention-i.e., no variation in an appropriately-measured stock of foreign exchange reserves.5
+A fixed bilateral peg would exhibit no exchange rate variation outside a very narrow band (conventionally taken as +/- 2.25 percent), while a clean float would exhibit no foreign-exchange market intervention-i.e., no variation in an appropriately measured stock of foreign exchange reserves.

 Beyond these extreme exchange rate arrangements, what is of interest is the degree of commitment to a "soft peg."
-The preceding observation suggests that it may be possible to assess this degree of commitment on the basis of the observed volatilities of financial variables such as exchange rates and stocks of foreign exchange reserves.
+The preceding observation suggests that it may be possible to assess this degree of commitment on the basis of the observed volatilities of financial variables such as exchange rates, stocks of foreign exchange reserves, and interest rates.
 This degree of commitment could then be gauged on the basis of cross-country comparisons of such volatilities, or by comparisons of the behavior of such variables in the same country over different periods of time.
+The implicit assumption in such comparisons is that foreign exchange market shocks are uniform across countries and over time.
+When the data suggest that this assumption may not hold, it may be possible to infer the degree of commitment to a "soft peg" from a comparison of the relative volatilities of these financial variables.
+In this section we implement both methods to attempt to identify de facto post-crisis exchange rate regimes in the Asian crisis countries.